 This confluence has become one of the hot tourist spots near Leh in recent years.
 You cannot miss the Indus Zanskar Sangam if you are traveling from Srinagar to Leh.
 So, you do not need to hire a special taxi to visit this place in Ladakh.
 It can be easily covered when you come to Leh from Kargil.

 The Indus River is one of the longest rivers in Asia.
 It is one of the primary rivers, not just in Ladakh but in entire North India.
 It was the lifeline of the great Indus Valley civilization and the Harappan civilization of India.
-These civilizations are one of the most ancient, rich and planned civilizations mankind has ever witnessed.
+These civilizations are some of the most ancient, rich, and planned civilizations mankind has ever witnessed.

 The Indus Valley Civilization is known for its urban planning, the great bath, an elaborate drainage system, brick houses, and flourishing agriculture, owing all to the resourceful river.
 It was only when the Indus River changed its course over some time that the civilizations saw their demise.